 When everyone has fair access to menstrual products, we level the playing field — or, as Weiss-Wolf put it, we’re one step closer to participating in an equitable society.

 At Seventh Generation, we’re on a mission to achieve menstrual equity for all – and we know we can’t fight for this alone.
-To do our part in helping empower those standing for menstrual equity, Seventh Generation is donating $.43 of every tampon, pad and liner pack we sell (in the US, up to 1 million packs per year) to non-profit organizations doing this work on the ground and getting products to those in need most.
-We’re also partnering with organizations to fight for systemic change through targeting legislation and policies that eliminate the tampon tax and provide access to period care products in public/government-controlled spaces.
+To do our part in helping empower those standing for menstrual equity, Seventh Generation is donating $.43 of every tampon, pad and liner pack we sell (in the US, up to 1 million packs per year) to non-profit organizations doing this work and getting products to those in most need.
+We’re also partnering with organizations to fight for systemic change through targeted legislation and policies that eliminate the tampon tax and provide free access to period care products in public/government-controlled spaces.